 Standing in line to get badges.
 Believe it or not, this is an actual event when you consider how many people must attend in order to get into the content, competition and events.
 In previous years this took several hours and as a result people were in line as early as 4AM.
 We slept in a bit to compensate for our late night 3AM arrival into Las Vegas so by the time we arrived at “LineCon” the line was “only” a few rooms long and moved quickly.
 After waiting in line for less than a half hour we were able to buy our badges.
 DEFCON badges themselves are something of an event.
 It is considered a challenge to reverse engineer the design and the functionality is intentionally obfuscated.
 Here is a picture of the DEFCON 24 badge, goon (goons are con volunteers) challenge coin and lanyard:

 Breaking this down for you, the badge has a working Intel processor in the center, eight working buttons at the top and headers for serial input under the battery at the bottom.
 The Konami code could be entered on the keypad to cause the lights to change their blinking pattern.
 The lanyard itself contained serial information, which when combined with other lanyards allowed a sequence to be decoded.
-There are a few writeups of the details contained on the badge for the challenge.
-You can check them out here:
+Here is one of the writeups of the details contained on the badge for the challenge.

 Day 1 at DEFCON is always interesting because most of the larger meeting halls are used for “LineCon” which causes the Thursday talks to be held in smaller capacity meeting rooms.
 As a result, the lines to get into Thursday’s talks are horrible and even though we got in line very early we were turned away from almost all of the events we tried to attend.
 Thankfully, the talks are broadcast over the hotel TV system for people who are staying in the hotel.
 We were able to retire to our rooms and watch the afternoon talks in the comfort of our hotel suite.

-The first talk I attended was about Blue Hydra https://github.com/pwnieexpress/blue_hydra .
+The first talk I attended was about Blue Hydra.
 This tool is the next generation of several Bluetooth tools that I have been using, so this was a great talk to start off with.

 Some stats claim that up to 89% of security professionals have no visibility into Bluetooth devices.